 With winter being the low season of Tibet, you’re in luck because you’ll be able to score great deals on accommodations in and around Lhasa.

 This destination is known for having excellent and reasonably priced guesthouses and hotels.
 Head to the map below for accommodation close to the event.

 Religion dominates much of Tibet’s colorful culture, so it’s no surprise that spiritual activities and attractions are the best things to do while you’re in Lhasa.
 Go on the kora, which are walking paths leading up to sacred sites which are usually done by the locals while meditating or praying.
 Almost all monasteries and temples have a kora, and it’s a terrific way to make friends with some locals.
 The two most well-known monasteries are Sera and Drepung.

 Check out the Potala Palace, the world-famous iconic landmark of Tibet.
 It once served as the seat of the government and the Dalai Lama’s winter residence.
 The nightlife here is more laid-back compared to other parts of China.
 It pretty much consists of chugging local beer at the night markets or finding a chilled out pub and dancing.

 If you’ve always wanted to learn how to meditate, this is the perfect destination to do so.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Losar Festival 2019 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Losar Festival 2023 using the map below!